thyazide/Darktide-Performance-Optimizations/README.md

 **Linux specific:**
 If you are on linux you can use [dtkit-patch](https://github.com/manshanko/dtkit-patch) to enable mods.
 Extract the archive into the Darktide folder (`*\Steam\steamapps\common\Warhammer 40,000 DARKTIDE\`), make it executable.
 Then double click it, or run the file from the terminal of your choice to enable mods.
-# Commonly used Archive programs:
+# Commonly used Archive programs

 - [Winrar](https://www.win-rar.com/download.html?&L=0)
 - [Peazip](https://peazip.github.io/)